Argonne-National-Laboratory/node-red-contrib-os/README.md

 The load average is a measure of system activity, calculated by the operating system and expressed as a fractional number.
 As a rule of thumb, the load average should ideally be less than the number of logical CPUs in the system.

 The load average is a very UNIX-y concept; there is no real equivalent on Windows platforms.
-That is why this node always returns [0, 0, 0] on Windows.
+That is why on Windows, loadavg-windows is used to have an approximation of the average load.

 ### Memory

 Use this node to query the system''s memory.

-Returns the total amount of system memory in bytes.
+Returns the total amount of system memory in bytes, kilobytes, megabytes or gigabytes.

-Returns the amount of free system memory in bytes.
+Returns the amount of free system memory in bytes, kilobytes, megabytes or gigabytes.

 Returns the memory in use as a percentage.